-(a) by the substitution in subsection (1) for the words preceding paragraph (a) of the following words:

-"A [private] company may, notwithstanding anything to the contrary contained in this Act, conduct a practice if-";

-- (b) by the substitution in subsection (1) for paragraph (a) of the following 50 paragraph: - "(a) such company is [incorporated and registered as a private company under the Companies Act, 1973 (Act No. 61 of 1973), with a share capital, and its memorandum of association provides that all present and past directors of the company shall 55 be liable jointly and severally with the company for the debts and liabilities of the company contracted during their period of office] a personal liability company contemplated in the Companies Act, 2008 (Act No. 71 of 2008);";

-- (c) by the substitution in subsection (1)(c) for the words preceding the proviso of the following words: - "the name of the company, other than the expression 'Incorporated' or 'Inc.', consists solely of the name or names of any of the present or past members of the company or of persons who conducted, either [of] on their own account or in partnership, any practice which may reasonably be regarded as a predecessor of the practice of the company, unless the 10 council of the law society having jurisdiction has approved any other name in writing"; - (d) by the substitution for subsection (3) of the following subsection:

-"(3) If a shareholder of the company or a person having any interest in the shares of the company, dies or ceases to conform to any requirement 15 of subsection (1)(b), he or she or his or her estate, as the case may be, may, as from the date on which he or she dies or ceases so to conform, continue to hold the relevant shares or interest in the shares in the company for a period of six months or for such longer period as the council [of the society of the province] having jurisdiction in the area in which the company's registered office is situate, may approve.";
+- 16. Section 23 of the principal Act is hereby amended- - (a) by the substitution in subsection (1) for the words preceding paragraph (a) of the following words: - "A [private] company may, notwithstanding anything to the contrary 30 contained in this Act, conduct a practice if-' - (b) by the substitution in subsection (1) for paragraph (a) of the following paragraph: - "(a) such company is [incorporated and registered as a private company under the Companies Act, 1973 (Act No. 61 of 1973). with a share capital, and its memorandum of association provides that all present and past directors of the company shall be liable jointly and severally with the company for the debts and liabilities of the company contracted during their period of office] a personal liability company contemplated in the Companies Act, 2008 (Act No. 71 of 2008);"; - (c) by the substitution in subsection (1)(c) for the words preceding the proviso of the following words: - "the name of the company, other than the expression 'Incorporated' or 'Inc.', consists solely of the name or names of any of the present or past 45 members of the company or of persons who conducted, either [of] on their own account or in partnership, any practice which may reasonably be regarded as a predecessor of the practice of the company, unless the council of the law society having jurisdiction has approved any other name in writing in accordance with the rules of such law society"; - (d) by the substitution for subsection (3) of the following subsection: - "(3) If a shareholder of the company or a person having any interest in the shares of the company, dies or ceases to conform to any requirement of subsection (1)(b), he or she or his or her estate, as the case may be, may, as from the date on which he or she dies or ceases so to conform, continue to hold the relevant shares or interest in the shares in the company for a period of six months or for such longer period as the council [of the society of the province] having jurisdiction in the area in which the company's registered office is situate, may approve.";

-- (e) by the deletion of subsections (5) and (6); - (f) by the substitution for subsection (7) of the following subsection:

-"(7) Notwithstanding anything to the contrary contained in any other law, the articles of association of the company may provide that a 25 [member] shareholder of the company may not appoint a person who is not a [member] shareholder of the company, to attend, speak or vote in his or her stead at any meeting of the company."; and

-(g) by the substitution for subsection (9) of the following subsection:

-"(9) Any reference in this Act or in any other law to a practitioner or 30 to a partner or partnership in relation to practitioners, shall be deemed to include a reference to a company under this section or to a [member] shareholder of such a company, as the case may be, unless the context otherwise indicates.".
+- (e) by the deletion of subsections (5) and (6); - (f) by the substitution for subsection (7) of the following subsection: - "(7) Notwithstanding anything to the contrary contained in any other law, the [articles of association] memorandum of incorporation of the company may provide that a [member] shareholder of the company may not appoint a person who is not a [member] shareholder of the company, to attend, speak or vote in his or her stead at any meeting of the company."; and - (g) by the substitution for subsection (9) of the following subsection: - "(9) Any reference in this Act or in any other law to a practitioner or 10 to a partner or partnership in relation to practitioners, shall be deemed to include a reference to a company under this section or to a [member] shareholder of such a company, as the case may be, unless the context otherwise indicates.".